 Academic Requirements: Admission to the university is a prerequisite to consideration for financial aid.
 Special non-degree students are not eligible for aid unless they are working for a qualifying, approved teacher certification or certificate.
 Add-on teaching certifications are not eligible for federal aid.
 Students must demonstrate satisfactory academic progress in order to receive aid.
-Full-time status is required for many programs; less-than-half-time status will disqualify the student from all programs.
-For graduate students, nine credits is considered full-time and five credits is considered half-time for the fall, spring and summer sessions.

-Other Federal and State Requirements: These include proper citizenship status, registration with the Selective Service System, and not being in default on any federal student loan.
+Other Federal Requirements: These include proper citizenship status and not being in default on any federal student loan.
 See the withdrawal from the university (p.
-35) policy for additional requirements.
-Awards are subject to change at any time pursuant to changes in state or federal funding levels or regulatory mandates.
+33) policy for additional requirements.
+Awards are subject to change at any time pursuant to changes to federal funding levels or regulatory mandates.